Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Leptonic final state

 In Fig.~\ref{fig:BDTbenchLep}, we show BDT distributions for the total background and the benchmark signal with $m_{N}$ = 120 GeV at the LHeC and FCC-eh.
-Since the kinematics of signal varies with $m_N$, distributions of BDT response also changes with $m_N$.
-BDT distributions corresponding to other representative heavy neutrino masses are shown in Figs.~\ref{fig:BDTLHeCLep} and~\ref{fig:BDTFCC-ehLep} for the LHeC and FCC-eh, respectively.
-In Figs.~\ref{fig:ObsLHeCLep} and \ref{fig:ObsFCCehLep}, we also show distributions of some high-level observables after preselection for the signal and dominant background processes assuming $m_N = 120$ GeV for the leptonic $\tau_\ell$ final state at the LHeC and FCC-eh, respectively.
+Since the kinematics of signal varies with $m_N$, distributions of BDT response also change with $m_N$.
+BDT distributions corresponding to other representative heavy neutrino masses are shown in Appendix~\ref{subapp:BDTtauL} for the LHeC and FCC-eh.